 But so far I’ve only witnessed its implementation in work-related projects, wondering if I could find a way to benefit from Scrum in my personal life, without focusing on house chores and shopping lists.
 I’ve decided to dig up my long-dead music-making hobby and try to create a song using Scrum principles and our VivifyScrum tool.

 I should also note that I was considering switching to Kanban due to the schizophrenic nature of attempting to be the scrum master, product owner, and the developer, all at the same time.
-With that being said, Kanban’s focus on a continues stream of work versus Scrum’s goal of a finished product made me go for Scrum, but stripped of the roles.
+With that being said, Kanban’s focus on a continuous stream of work versus Scrum’s goal of a finished product made me go for Scrum, but stripped of the roles.
 I did have some amusing daily stand-ups by myself though.

 With that out of the way, let’s begin with my retrospective: